I love everything weird and colorful in this world, and I try to live a life that will make the world a little better once I'm gone.

 Pumpkinglow offers several UN-Halloween Christian Pumpkin Carving Pattern Stencils for free on their website.
 The stencils include:

-- Christian Fish with Cross (in photo above)
+- Christian Fish with Cross (in the photo above)

 - Savior of Men